Does your child have attention deficit hyperactivity disorder (ADHD)?

 Early intervention speech therapy will help grow your child’s linguistic competence.

-Research has shown that when children with speech or language disorders are treated at a younger age, the results tend to be much better.
+Research shows that treating children with speech or language disorders at a younger age leads to better results.

-Early intervention speech therapy for stuttering caused by ADHD can boost your child’s confidence when talking.
+Early intervention speech therapy for stuttering caused by ADHD can also help boost your child’s confidence when talking.

 Book Your Appointment With District Speech Today